What Is LED Monitors?

-Difference Between LED Display, Panel and Monitor
+Difference Between LED Display, Panel, and Monitor

 How LED Monitors Work?

-LED monitors are composed from two parts:
+LED monitors are composed of two parts:

 - Liquid crystal display